MarcMeketonVillanova/Table_Arrangements_Optimization/README.md

 ![Network flow model](network_flow.png)

 The 'network flow algorithm' is used to optimally assign 9 of the 11 remaining Sao Paulo attendees, one assigned per table.
+2 of the 11 will be assigned to the 'Fake' node.

 **Because we are only assigning one attendee per table, we can evaluate the quadratic objective function easily, and still use a linear optimization method**.
 This is because we can pre-determine the objective at each table for each possible attendee.
 This is not true if we wanted to assign two people to each table in a single pass.